scaleoutsean/eseries-perf-analyzer/README.md

 EPA Collector collects metrics from E-Series and sends them to InfluxDB.
 Each collector uses own credentials and may (but doesn't have to) write data to the same InfluxDB database or database instance.

+**NOTE:** [E-Series SANtricity Collector aka ESC](https://github.com/scaleoutsean/eseries-santricity-collector) is what I planned to release as EPA 4, but now has its own repository.
+Its focus on gathering configuration details makes it more complex and sensitive to hardware and software differences between different E-Series systems, which is one of the reasons why it has its own home.
+If you have more than one E-Series system to manage and some developer skills, maybe ESC is a good choice for you.

 ## Collected data